S-Spektrum-M/Stocks/README.md

 - S.T.O.C.K.S parses historical data to create two types of models
     - Short term: Linear
     - Long term: Exponential
-- If the query has already been served within the last minute then it is stored to a redis db to increase speed and decrease compute time
+- If the query has already been served within the last minute then it is loaded from a redis db to increase speed and decrease compute time

 ## API Reference